rust-lang/book/nostarch/chapter11.md

 ```

 Only the test with the name `one_hundred` ran; the other two tests didn’t match
 that name.
-The test output lets us know we had more tests that didn't run by
+The test output lets us know we had more tests that didn’t run by
 displaying `2 filtered out` at the end.

 We can’t specify the names of multiple tests in this way; only the first value